icann-dns/modulesync_config/moduleroot/.github/CONTRIBUTING.md

-This module has grown over time based on a range of contributions from people using it.
-If you follow these contributing guidelines your patch will likely make it into a release a little quicker.

 ## Contributing

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.
-[Contributor Code of Conduct](https://voxpupuli.org/coc/).

 1. Fork the repo.

-1. Create a separate branch for your change.
+2. Create a separate branch for your change.

-1. Run the tests.
+3. Run the tests.
 We only take pull requests with passing tests, and documentation.

-1. Add a test for your change.
+4. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, please add a test.

-1. Squash your commits down into logical components.
+5. Squash your commits down into logical components.
 Make sure to rebase against the current master.

-1. Push the branch to your fork and submit a pull request.
+6. Push the branch to your fork and submit a pull request.

 Please be prepared to repeat some of these steps as our contributors review your code.